Breviary

 Evening Prayer

-In those places where this Memorial is observed as a Solemnity or Feast, please use the texts found in the Common of Several Martyrs or the Common of Pastors: For Several Pastors with the proper texts below.
+In those places where this Memorial is observed as a Solemnity or Feast, please use the texts found in the Common of Holy Men: For a Religious with the proper texts below.

 INTRODUCTION